wearepal/rhyolite/README.md

 ### This is a fork of [dacite](https://github.com/konradhalas/dacite).

-(Just like "dacite", "rhyolite" is a type of rock.)
+(Just like "dacite", "rhyolite" is a type of volcanic rock.)

 This module simplifies creation of data classes ([PEP 557][pep-557]) from dictionaries.